coastalcph/histnorm/README.md

 # Historical Text Normalization
 *Compiled tools, datasets, and other resources for historical text normalization.*

-The resources provided here have originally been used in the following
+The resources provided here have originally been published along with the following
 publication:

 + Marcel Bollmann.
 2019 (to appear).
-A Large-Scale Comparison of Historical Text Normalization Systems.
+[A Large-Scale Comparison of Historical Text Normalization Systems](https://arxiv.org/abs/1904.02036).
 In *Proceedings of NAACL-HLT 2019.*

 If you use an original part of this repository (such as the provided scripts or the previously unpublished dataset splits), I would appreciate if you cite the